top of page

 LINK

-• Its purpose is to regulate the exploitation, use or exploitation of said waters, their distribution and control, as well as the preservation of their quantity and quality to achieve their integral sustainable development.
+• Its purpose is to regulate the exploitation, use, or utilization of such waters, their distribution and control, as well as the preservation of their quantity and quality to achieve their comprehensive sustainable development.

 LINK